 Michele Chang serves as Keystone Human Services’ Vice President of Compliance and Corporate Integrity.
 She is an attorney who brings nearly 20 years of experience in managing and directing compliance departments in a variety of hospital and health care settings.
 She is responsible for the oversight of the corporate compliance program across the organization, functioning as an independent and objective body that reviews and evaluates compliance issues within the organization.

 As Vice President and Chief Information Officer, John Jabour is responsible for directing the overall information strategy and technology vision for Keystone Human Services.

 John has over 20 years of experience with information technology and operations leadership.
 He has broad experience in all areas of information technology including cloud strategies, collaboration technology, strategic development, transformation, project management, mergers and acquisitions, enterprise applications, infrastructure, information security, and IT governance.

 Dr. Kristine Koontz brings over 25 years of experience in behavioral and physical health systems to her role at Keystone Human Services.
-As Vice President of Quality and Clinical services, Dr. Koontz is responsible for oversight and supervision of critical quality and clinical supports across the organization.
+As Vice President of Quality, Dr. Koontz is responsible for oversight and supervision of critical quality across the organization.
 In addition to her passion for quality management, innovation, and support of evidence-based clinical practices, Kristine has special interest in the areas of behavioral medicine, the translation and application of proven quality management methodologies into clinical contexts, and the development of administrative structures that streamline operational processes, inform and support clinical activities, and evaluate outcomes.